![]() |

 Physician.

 Born in Hastings County, Ontario on 22 February 1885, son of Charles Inkerman Baragar (1858-1936) and Emily Bell (1861-1942), brother of Frederick Drury Baragar, at an early age he moved with his family to a farm near Elm Creek.
-He attended the University of Manitoba and worked as demonstrator in physiology with Dr. Swale Vincent (1909-1912) and was a laboratory assistant for Sidney James Shepherd Peirce at the Winnipeg General Hospital (1912).
+He attended the University of Manitoba and worked as demonstrator in physiology (1909-1912) with Dr. Swale Vincent and was a laboratory assistant (1912) for Sidney James Shepherd Peirce at the Winnipeg General Hospital.
 He received BA (1910) and MD (1914) degrees then trained under David Alexander Stewart at the Ninette Sanatorium.
-There he met his future wife, nurse Eugenie Ledoux, marrying her in France in 1918.

 In the later years of his administration, he lost the respect of his medical staff as a result of frequent clashes over their union activities.
-Largely exonerated by the report of a Royal Commission into conditions at the hospital, in 1929 he requested and received a one-year leave of absence to do neurological research in England but was recalled to Canada by his wife’s serious, and eventually fatal, illness.
+Largely exonerated by the report of a Royal Commission into conditions at the hospital, in 1929 he requested and received a one-year leave of absence to do neurological research in England but returned to Canada due to his wife’s serious, and ultimately fatal, illness.

-In September 1930, he moved to Alberta to become Commissioner of Mental Health and Superintendent of the Ponoka Provincial Mental Institute.
-He died of pneumonia at Edmonton on 8 March 1936 and was buried there.
+In September 1930, the family moved to Alberta where he became Commissioner of Mental Health and Superintendent of the Ponoka Provincial Mental Institute.
+He died of pneumonia at Edmonton on 8 March 1936 and was buried there with his wife.
 His library of medical books was donated to the Manitoba Hospital for Mental Diseases.
 He is commemorated by the Baragar Siding on the CPR Rapid City Subdivision.
 In 1939, it was proposed to rename a section of First Street North in Brandon in his memory but the paperwork was never formalized.

 See also: